 Why Is Ad Placement Important?

-When planning an online campaign, advertisers usually focus on how captivating and catchy the ad is, but where the ad will be displayed is as important.
+When planning an online campaign, advertisers usually focus on how captivating and catchy the ad is, but where the ad will be displayed is as much important.
 After all, the ad can be great, but if it is not in the right place, chances are your audience won’t see it.
 Ad placement can effectively make or break a campaign.

 For publishers, designing your website to position your available ad space right, is even more important than choosing the size of the ads.
 Your site should offer spaces that are attractive to advertisers.
 If your ad space is hidden below the fold or tucked in a corner of the page, advertisers will not bid for your space.